 Finally, the better behaviour of the tuned qGAN can be also observed in the relative entropy as a function of the time steps in Fig. 2.
+The relative entropy S is defined as where P and Q are the output distribution of the quantum generator and the discretized version of the target distribution, respectively.
 The tuned network shows a much smoother converge than the default one.